galipyildiz/galipyildiz.github.io/BACKLOG.md

 ## Features

-- [ ] Add support for social media login (e.g., Google, Facebook)
-- [ ] Implement two-factor authentication for enhanced security
+- [ ] Write text in ASCII art format using the console log function.